 Message visibility limit — Only the most recent 10,000 messages will be searchable and viewable.

-Teams can add up to 10 third-party or custom integrations.
+Members can add up to 10 third-party or custom integrations.

 Message visibility limit

-Team members can send unlimited messages in Slack, but only the most recent 10,000 will be searchable and viewable.
+Members can send unlimited messages in Slack, but only the most recent 10,000 will be searchable and viewable.

 📝 How messages are counted